secnot/leaky_diode/README.md

 - **FLOW MODULATION** attack uses tcp flow control mechanism to encode secret bits as a transfer speed.
-For example if the the bit requested by the client is 1 the server throttles the speed to 300KB/s, if it's 0 to 64KB/s
+For example if the the bit requested by the client is 1 the server throttles the speed to 300KB/s, if it's 0 to 64KB/s.
+The advantage of this attack is that using a single connection makes it much harder to detect.

 ## Installation